 Search Results for 'copenhagen'

-In late May, the Cycling Embassy of Denmark will award an individual or an organisation with the Leadership Award for Cycling Promotion 2014 for the sixth time.
+True to tradition, the Cycling Embassy of Denmark will award an individual or an organisation with our Leadership Award for Cycling Promotion at Velo-2015 in Nantes, France.
 In order to find the best candidates, we need your help to nominate the most dedicated and progressive cycling promoters.